 Then you can leave them out, but it won’t be a real pissaladiere.
 What I sometimes so is put anchovies on one pizza half and leave the other side empty.
 Just because not everyone likes anchovies.

-Bake it.
 Slice it and enjoy it.

 I like to serve this pissaladière pizza lukewarm, for lunch with a little salad on the side